 1-3 Hero loses 1 life 4-6 Hero and monster each lose 1 life 7-9 Monster loses 1 life 10 Monster loses 2 life

-After four games: The card-combat mini-game works just fine—it just takes a tad too long for setup, play to conclusion and cleanup, and takes more than a couple of games for the mechanics to fade into the background.
+After 4 games: The card combat works just fine—it just takes a tad too long for setup, play to conclusion and cleanup, and takes more than a couple of games for the mechanics to fade into the background.
 But after that, it gets the job done.

 UPDATE: Okay, I get it.
-The card-combat mini-game is the one chance for player interaction in this, and does allow you to personally stick your finger in your neighbor's eye.
+The card combat is the one chance for player interaction in this, and does allow you to personally stick your finger in your neighbor's eye.
 I approve, I'm glad it's there, but I just wish it were more smoothly integrated with the rest of the game.
-It is literally possible for the person doing the cleanup to still be sorting & shuffling when their turn comes back around in a full four-player game!
+It is literally possible for the person doing the cleanup to still be sorting & shuffling when their turn comes back around in a full 4-player game!

 UP-UPDATE: Bumping to a 9.
 This thing's potentially a 10, but I'm gonna make DQ work for it.
-The only thing holding it back at this point is the relative clunkiness of the card-combat mini-game.
+The only thing holding it back at this point is the relative clunkiness of the combat system.

 UP-UP-UPDATE: FFG posted three combat variants.
-I can't wait to try them out, though I'll stick with the original card-combat for all two-player games.
+I can't wait to try them out, though I'll stick with the original mini-game for all 2-player games.